Surrey Adult Learning Policy

 - Comment on any other aspect of our service to them.

-If a learner is emailed from a generic SAL inbox, they will also receive a link to a survey where they can leave feedback.
-The results of this survey are published in the Customer Service Team monthly report on a monthly basis.
+If a learner is emailed from a generic SAL inbox, they will receive a link to a survey where they can leave feedback.
+The results of this survey are published in the Customer Service Team monthly report.

-If they have a complaint, in the first instance learners are encouraged to speak to their tutor or the centre coordinator.
+If someone has a complaint, they are encouraged to speak to their tutor or the centre coordinator in the first instance.
 In most cases, we hope they will be able to deal with any problem immediately.

 For those undertaking a work-based apprenticeship or employers of a SAL apprentice who have a concern or complaint about the programme, this should first be discussed with the Trainer/Assessor and the Apprenticeship Manager using the above process.
 Contact details can be found in the SAL Apprentice Welcome Handbook and the SAL Employer Handbook issued at the start of the programme.